JosephHauser912/JosephHauser912/README.md

-# Computer Science Teacher Transitioning to Data Scientist
+# Computer Science and Data Science Instructor

 Welcome to my GitHub repository!
 I'm a teacher who is passionate about transitioning into the field of data science.
 This repository serves as a platform to showcase my journey, projects, and progress in this exciting transition.